Azure/azure-functions-core-tools/README.md

 ## Installing

-**NOTE**: This package only currently works on Windows and must be installed globally, since the underlying Functions Host is not yet cross-platform.
+**NOTE**: This package only currently works on Windows, since the underlying Functions Host is not yet cross-platform.
 You can upvote this GitHub issue if you're interested in running on other platforms: [make the Azure Functions CLI cross platform](https://github.com/Azure/azure-functions-cli/issues/13).

-Make sure you're using a Node version 6.x LTS or later, as the Yeoman dependency requires this.

-To install:
+To install globally:

 ```
 npm i -g azure-functions-cli